 Who Owns Don Julio?

-Don Julio is owned by Diageo, a publicly traded British multinational alcoholic beverages company.
-Diageo acquired the brand through its purchase of a majority stake in 2014.
-Diageo is headquartered in London, UK.
+Don Julio is owned by Diageo plc, a publicly traded British multinational alcoholic beverages company.
+Diageo acquired the brand through its purchase of a majority stake in 2014 and completed full ownership in 2014.
+Don Julio is produced at La Primavera distillery in Jalisco, Mexico and has become one of Diageo's fastest-growing premium spirits brands.

 Parent Company